azmathasan92/kubeadm-kubernetes-cluster/install/README.md

 ### Steps On Worker Nodes (all worker nodes):
 - Run the worker-node.sh script file
 - Run the kubeadm join command which you have saved earlier
+- Run the below command on master node

             `kubectl get nodes`